awsdocs/amazon-rds-user-guide/doc_source/create-multi-az-db-cluster.md

 For information about each option, see [Settings for creating Multi\-AZ DB clusters](#create-multi-az-db-cluster-settings)\.

+For information about the AWS Regions, DB engines, and DB engine versions that support Multi\-AZ DB clusters, see [Limitations for Multi\-AZ DB clusters](multi-az-db-clusters-concepts.md#multi-az-db-clusters-concepts.Limitations)\.

 The `create-db-cluster` command creates the writer DB instance for your DB cluster, and two reader DB instances\.
 Each DB instance is in a different Availability Zone\.

 For example, the following command creates a MySQL 8\.0 Multi\-AZ DB cluster named `mysql-multi-az-db-cluster`\.